 If you’re attending a high school with a DSF Future Center or are supported by a DSF Campus Advisor at your college, reach out to your DSF Advisor for additional details about FAFSA/CASFA support.
 If your high school doesn’t have a Future Center, reach out to your counselor.

 You can also check with your college’s financial aid office for help with completing the FAFSA or CASFA.
 Many financial aid offices offer FAFSA and CASFA completion workshops and drop-in help.

 The Educational Opportunity Center offers FAFSA completion help to residents of Denver.
 They have a location at the Community College of Denver (you do not need to be a CCD student or plan to attend CCD) and around the Denver metro area.
 To learn more or schedule an appointment, visit ccd.edu/org/educational-opportunity-center (scroll down to “Find an Office Near You & Schedule an Appointment”).

 College Financial Aid Priority Deadline

 Your college may have a priority deadline for financial aid.
-This means that you need to get your FAFSA in by that date to be considered for the most money.
+This means that you need to get your FAFSA, CASFA, or other aid application in by that date to be considered for the most money.
 If you can’t find the priority deadline for your college, call your financial aid office or visit their website.

-If your college is asking for verification of your tax information in order to complete your financial aid requirements, you have the option of using the IRS Data Retrieval Tool or obtaining your IRS Tax Return Transcripts.
+If your college is asking for verification of your tax information in order to complete your financial aid requirements for federal student aid eligibility (FAFSA), you have the option of using the IRS Data Retrieval Tool or obtaining your IRS Tax Return Transcripts.
 Use the information below to obtain your tax information.